-As it was mentioned, we don’t recommend to disable Antimalware Service Executable, since it plays a significant role in your device security.
-However, if you would like to cut the Gordian knot at once and deactivate Windows Defender, here is how to pull this off.
+As was mentioned, we don’t recommend disabling Antimalware Service Executable since it plays a significant role in your device’s security.
+However, if you want to cut the Gordian knot at once and deactivate Windows Defender, here is how to pull this off.
 Since it is a Windows in-built component, you cannot remove Defender as if it were an arbitrarily installed application.
 You can only deactivate it.
 Should you proceed, remember that turning off Windows security will leave your device bare before the possible threats.
 Make sure you think of a substitute for Windows Defender – having a lame horse is better than walking.

 Installing an alternative solution

 Users shouldn’t leave their systems unprotected.
 As soon as you deactivate the Windows default security program, you will need a substitute for it to stay safe.
 Our suggestion is that you give GridinSoft Anti-Malware a try.
 This versatile program features all state-of-the-art functions that Windows Defender could boast about.
 Scheduled deep scans, on-run protection, and Internet security are all there.
 However, thanks to the developers’ initial intention to make the solution quick and lightweight, Anti-malware does not obstruct your work process even when in the most active phase.